This is a great addition to any meal doing the fall season when Brussels are in season.

 Brussels sprouts have made a culinary resurgence in the last few years.
-You can’t go to a restaurant with out seeing brussels sprouts on the menu.
+You can’t go to a restaurant without seeing brussels sprouts on the menu.
 So I jumped on the bandwagon too.
 I love a good crispy brussels sprout and this recipe shows you how to achieve perfect char and crunch at home.
-Not to mention, the blackberry reduction is a sweet compliment just takes the dish to another level.
+The blackberry reduction is a sweet compliment that just takes the dish to another level.

 - ¼ cup balsamic vinegar

 - ½ teaspoon pepper

 - Preheat oven 425 degrees and line baking sheet with aluminum foil.

 - In a large bowl mix brussels sprouts with 1½ tablespoons of vegetable oil.
 Toss with you hands to make sure all the brussels sprouts are coated.
 Generously season the brussels sprouts with salt and pepper.